 If a risk or an instance of child abuse or neglect is noticed by any club member, parent or carer this can be brought to the attention of MFC Coaches at the training session, reported to an MFC Child Protection Officer or reported directly to the NSW Police Force on 000, the NSW Police Assistance Line on 131 444 and the Community Services Child Protection Helpline 133 627.

-The MFC Child Protection officers are Rob Linigen and Peta Holmes.
-They can be contacted on email@example.com
+The MFC Child Protection officer is Rob Linigen.
+He can be contacted on email@example.com

 New South Wales Fencing Association also has Child Protection Officers whose details can be found at www.nswfencing.org.au